Jesuit Pedagogy Seminar

 The seminar meets six times over the course of the spring semester and provides a structure for reading, reflection, discussion and experimentation.
 As part of the seminar, graduate students are mentored by faculty members who are excellent undergraduate teachers themselves.
 The mentors are chosen from across the Arts and Sciences, and paired across disciplines.
 A biologist may be paired with a philosopher, while an economist may be paired with a theologian.

 This cross-disciplinary pairing helps to enforce the understanding that Ignatian Pedagogical principles are not limited to just one field or one group such as the humanities.
-Mentors and graduate students visit each other’s' classrooms and exchange syllabi, lesson plans, and grading samples.
+Mentors and graduate students visit each others' classrooms and exchange syllabi, lesson plans, and grading samples.
 They then meet to discuss their observation.

 The conclusion of the seminar is marked with a public forum in which each participant presents a final project, examining a characteristic of Jesuit Pedagogy and applying it within the framework of the course that he or she is currently teaching.
 The forum allows mentors and those outside of the seminar to witness the work that has been done by the participant within the smaller meetings, and in addition offers the presenter a chance to reflect upon the project and the context in the larger community.